Let’s stop trying to improve CSAT and NPS without trying these

 First response time is not a solution by itself, but it’s nonetheless important.
 Customers expect speed in communication; they want to be assured that their issues are being taken care of.
-That means you don’t have to obsess yourself with perfect answers to respond to customer from the get-go, just acknowledging their concerns and reassuring a solution makes your FRT successful most of the times.
+That means you don’t have to obsess yourself with perfect answers to respond to customers from the get-go, just acknowledging their concerns and reassuring a solution makes your FRT successful most of the time.

-The latest industry average of first time to response among B2B businesses in customer support, for example, is 31 seconds.
+The latest industry average of the first time to respond among B2B businesses in customer support, for example, is 31 seconds.
 It means that if your business takes longer than a minute to respond to customers who reach you out for support, you’re trailing behind by 50% in the competition.

 The longer you wait, the harder it is to produce outstanding customer service.

 But how do you improve your first response time?
 The base step to improve the first response time is to measure it.
 Is your support team taking a long time to respond to customers than you would expect them to?
 Based on the finding, you might want to adopt tools and tactics that will cut down the long wait time for customers.